Breakthrough-Energy/docs/source/user/installation_guide.md

 ```bash
 pytest [options]
 ```
 Some tests may require infrastructure that is not publicly available.
-In this case, passing `-m not integration` to the command should select only the tests that can run without these external dependencies.
+In this case, passing `-m "not integration"` to the command should select only the tests that can run without these external dependencies.
 Check the [pytest] website if you want to know more about it.

 #### Tox